freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 920.1

-You are going to need to query the database times so I want you to make a variable for part of the command.
+You are going to need to query the database many more times so I want you to make a variable for part of the command.
 At the top of your script, create a variable named `PSQL` and set the value to the part of the command that connects to your database.
 Basically, it should be everything except the actual query so you can use it like this `$PSQL "SELECT * FROM bikes;"` Be sure to put the variable in double quotes.

 #### HINTS